Thavaz9798/Horizon-Bank-Financial-Project/README.md

 - Total Amount Received: $473.1M, with MTD at $58.1M and MOM growth of 15.8%.
 - Average Interest Rate: 12.05%, with MTD at 13.5% and MOM at 10.3%.
 - Average Debt-to-Income (DTI) Ratio: 13.33%, with MTD at 13.67% and MOM at 3.2%.
+# Funded Amount Analayis
+- This report provides an analysis of the total loan amount allocated across various categories.
+The categories include loan amounts by employee length, loan purpose, and house ownership status.
+The data highlights the distribution of loan funding to give insights into key areas such as the most funded purposes and employee demographics receiving loans.
+-  The largest loan amount is allocated to employees with over 10 years of service, indicating higher credit allocation for individuals with longer work histories.
+-  Credit card and debt consolidation purposes dominate loan funding, showing that a significant portion of funds is used for managing existing debt and credit obligations.
+-  Mortgage holders receive the highest loan funding, indicating potential prioritization of borrowers with long-term housing commitments.
+-  Further Analysis: Assess loan repayment performance across these categories to identify potential risk or high-performing segments.
+-  Deeper Insights: Examine additional demographic or financial metrics, such as borrower income levels, to better understand credit allocation strategies.